NANISOREH/cfeistel/README.md

 - `-k <key>` specifies the key string to use for both encryption and decryption.
 - `-dk <dec_key>` specifies the key string to use for decryption.
 - `-ek <enc_key>` specifies the key string to use for encryption.
-- `-d` enables block-by-block logging and redirects the logs of encryption and decryption to text files.
+- `-d` disables parallel execution and enables block-by-block logging, redirecting the logs of encryption and decryption to text files.
+- `-dp` behaves like `-d` but keeps parallel execution enabled.
+The two debugging options are obviously mutually exclusive.
 - `-t` makes the script perform encryption and decryption on a human-readable text file instead of reading random bytes from /dev/urandom.
 - `-r` makes the script create a file where the same content is repeated for every 16 bytes block, in order to test block dependency propagation (or lack thereof).